choeffer/360pibot/README.rst

 About
 -----

-At the moment, the following functions are implemented.
+At the moment, the following functions are implemented:

-* Turning on the spot.
+* Turning on the spot
-* Moving straight forward and backward.
+* Moving straight - forward and backward
-* Scanning the surrounding with an ultrasonic sensor mounted on a servo.
+* Scanning the surrounding with an ultrasonic sensor mounted on a servo

-The turning and moving straight movements are controlled by four digital PID controllers.
-Each wheel is controlled by a cascade control, which means a cascade of two PID controllers.
-The outer loops are controlling the position, the inner loops are controlling the speed of each wheel.
+The turning and straight movements are controlled by four digital PID controllers.
+Each wheel is controlled by a cascade control, using a cascade of two PID controllers.
+The outer loops control the position while the inner loops control the speed of each wheel.

-The modules provide simple APIs for the turning and moving straight movements and also for scanning the surrounding or stearing a servo.
+The modules provide simple APIs for turning and straight movements and also for scanning the surrounding or stearing a servo.
 Have a look at the Examples section of the documentation for some code examples.